Exchange and Study Abroad

-Master of Teaching (Secondary), (Early Childhood) and Master of Education students can usually undertake study overseas as part of their degree.
+Master of Education & Master of TESOL students can usually undertake study overseas as part of their degree.
 This can be one subject or for one semester.

 The eligibility criteria have recently been amended and principally students must not have a status of “At Risk” in their degree and must be able to get credit for their studies overseas towards their degree.
 For more details see the Exchange Eligibility website.